lkobus/markdown-streamdeck/README.md

 ```

 ### About Columns Position
-Columns position is setted ColumnPosition Attribute in CellItem, if two columns have the same position, the last one will overwrite, if no columns is specified it will be randomed inserted.
+Columns position is setted in ColumnPosition Attribute inside each CellItem.
+If two columns have the same position, the last one will overwrite, if no columns is specified it will be randomed inserted.
 ```yaml
 ColumnPosition: 1
 ```

+> Remember this is a table parsed yaml, so all cell items should have the same ammount of CellItems.

 ### Contact?